DevNitish/WeatherApp/README.md

 # WeatherApp
 This application show 5 days forecast of four major city of India.
+See [Demo](http://neoweather.herokuapp.com/)

 #### Prerequisit